rmotadutra/rmotadutra/README.md

 # Hello, world! 👋

-I'm Rodrigo, a MSc student at UFF and member of [GIECAR](https://github.com/giecaruff).
+I'm Rodrigo Dutra, a MSc student at UFF and member of [GIECAR](https://github.com/giecaruff).

 ## My projects